sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 Note:

 - reduced burden on procurement officers means they can focus on high risk, complex procurements
-- breaking work out into smaller work packages enables same day delivery and drives high organizational performance
+- breaking work out into smaller work packages enables same-day delivery and drives high organizational performance

 ---